Recap / Ed Eddn Eddy S 4 E 1 If It Smells Like An Ed

 - Took a Level in Badass: Chessmaster skills was not expected from a character like Jimmy.

-- Unexplained Recovery: It isn't explained how Ed recovered from the sidewalk being dropped on his feet.
+- Unexplained Recovery: It isn't explained how Ed recovered from the paving slab being dropped on his feet.